G4S Secure Solutions

-G4S Secure Solutions (USA) is an American / British-based security services company, and a subsidiary of G4S plc.
-It was founded as The Wackenhut Corporation in 1954, in Coral Gables, Florida, by George Wackenhut and three partners (all are former FBI agents).
+G4S Secure Solutions (USA) is an American/British-based security services company, and a subsidiary of G4S plc.
+It was founded as The Wackenhut Corporation in 1954, in Coral Gables, Florida, by George Wackenhut and three partners (all former FBI agents).
 In 2002, the company was acquired for $570 million by Danish corporation Group 4 Falck (itself then merged to form British company G4S in 2004).
 In 2010, G4S Wackenhut changed its name to G4S Secure Solutions (USA) to reflect the new business model.
 The G4S Americas Region headquarters is in Jupiter, Florida.

 Background

 In 1966, George Wackenhut took his company public.

 In the mid-1960s, Florida Governor Claude Kirk commissioned the Wackenhut Corporation to help fight a "war on organized crime", awarding the company a $500,000 contract.
 The commission lasted about a year but led to more than 80 criminal indictments, including many for local politicians and government employees.
 Following the murder of a British tourist at a rest stop in 1993, Florida contracted with Wackenhut to provide security at all state rest stops.